Nathan Healy

 Rhode Island Electricity Prices

-Over 25 years, solar systems can provide predictable energy costs while traditional electricity rates continue their upward trend statewide.
+Over 25 years, solar systems can provide decades of predictable energy costs, protecting families from future electricity price increases.

 Price of Energy: Rhode Island vs National Average